 Grab a cup of tea.
 This one is tricky as it depends on your circumstances.

-I’m officiating a beach wedding today for two Australians on Phu Quoc Island, Vietnam.
-At the moment I’m gazing over one of the most beautiful beaches I’ve ever seen.
+A few years ago I officiating a beach wedding for two Australians on Phu Quoc Island, Vietnam.
+It has some of the most beautiful beaches I've seen.
 The sky is blue, the water is crystal clear and the sand as white and squeaky as snow.
-The couple marrying here at the JW Marriott Resort (look it up, it's fab) told me they could not imagine getting married anywhere else.
+The couple married at the JW Marriott Resort (look it up, it's fab).
+The told me they could not imagine getting married anywhere else.
 Surely Australia has its fair share of jaw droppingly beautiful beaches with squeaky white sand, so why do it?
 Especially if it’s not likely to be recognised in Australia.

 The couple has their own reasons - couples who choose to get married in Vietnam always have their own unique and personal reasons.
 The legalities for them are always a minor point to be addressed either before or after their wedding in Vietnam.